SarahTaylorProject/trove_experiment/README.md

 SAY_EVERYTHING=true ruby call_the_olden_days.rb
 ```

-Notes in January 18th 2018:
+Notes January 18th 2018:
-It doesn't hard-code the trove API key, it gets it from an accompanying file ("my_api.txt")
+This version doesn't hard-code the trove API key, it gets it from an accompanying file ("my_api.txt")

 Notes in December 2017:
 This version can now run on Windows with the prerequisite that the user installs 'espeak' and has